foxostro/Turtle16/README.md

 # Turtle16

 Turtle16 is a sixteen-bit microcomputer built from discrete logic ICs and other simple parts.
-This repo contains the Kicad project and other files necesary to build the hardware.
-The toolchain and software is provided in a separate repo.
+This repo contains the Kicad project, and other files necesary to build the hardware, as well as the toolchain and simulator.